Funding during the pandemic

 This was paid as ‘uplifts’ to contractors’ January 2020 and February 2020 payments in early April 2020 (worth £200m) and May 2020 (worth £100m).
 These payments will need to be reconciled at a later date (i.e. they are not new money for the sector).

-Costs for protection of staff (e.g. installation of physical barriers)
+Costs for protection of staff (e.g. PPE and physical barriers)

 £15m increase in reimbursement prices